-Adding more fruits and vegetables to our diet helps decrease the amount of unhealthy foods we eat, while increasing our intake of fiber and nutrients.
-The benefits are so great that it’s recommended that half of our plate should be filled with fruits and vegetables.
+The benefits of eating fruits and vegetables are so great that it’s recommended we fill half of our plates with them.
 However, not all fruit and vegetable servings are equal.

 The healthiest way to add fruits and vegetables is to: